margaretleedees2/margaretleedees2.github.io/source/_posts/2013-10-08-cookin-wit-git.markdown

 <https://speakerdeck.com/glidenote/octopress>

 There are even 3rd Party Octopress Themes.
-I'm trying one out now called 'Whitespace' by Lucas Lew.
-Like?
-My only problem is, I'm still figuring out how to customize the markdown.
+I'm going to try one out now called 'Whitespace' by Lucas Lew.
+I'm still figuring out how to customize the markdown.
 I'm getting closer....
-This link tells you where to go to customize other attributes in the header, aside etc., but still not quite there.....
+This link tells you where to go to customize other attributes in the header, aside etc., but i have a little more work to do.

 <http://octopress.org/docs/theme/template/>